The Strawberry Shortcake Movie: Sky's the Limit

-The Strawberry Shortcake Movie: Sky's the Limit is a 2009 animated adventure film directed by Michael Hack and Mucci Fassett.
+The Strawberry Shortcake Movie: Sky's the Limit is a 2009 American computer-animated adventure film directed by Michael Hack and Mucci Fassett.
 It serves as the pilot for Strawberry Shortcake's Berry Bitty Adventures, a series that aired one year after the film's release.
 It also takes place after a pilot cartoon based on it.

-Synopsis
+Plot

 After the Berryworks water supply is blocked by a giant rock brought down by a lightning storm, Strawberry Shortcake and her friends are desperate to find a water source before they will have to evacuate their hometown, Berry Bitty City, for good to live in another region far away, but also a large source of water.
 She then hears the legend about an ancient artifact found in the mountains to expose eternal water when revealed to sunlight.
 She and her friends head off on a quest to retrieve the object and try to save the city with it, but unknown to them, the main "legend" is actually a false hoax.